priceline/design-system/ANNOUNCING_V4.md

   - Full `StrictMode` compliance for React v16
   - Native support for `ref` on any styled component

+## How to upgrade

+Prior to the initial DSv4 release, developers can take a few steps to prepare their apps to make upgrading `pcln-design-system` seamless:

+- Upgrade to Styled Components v4 by following their [migration guide](https://styled-components.com/docs/faqs#what-do-i-need-to-do-to-migrate-to-v4).
+The [official codemods](https://github.com/styled-components/styled-components-codemods) should handle most of the heavy lifting.
+- Upgrade to a supported version of React (i.e. `^16.10`)

+Once DSv4 is published, you can also refer to our [DS3 to DS4 migration guide](./MIGRATION_GUIDES/MIGRATING_to_v4.md) for more detailed instructions.

 ## Benefits of upgrading

 ### Performance ⚡️